agathoklisx/libved/README.md

                           whole file is assumed) :@bufbackup            backup file as (dirname(fname)/.basename(fname)`suffix',
-                          but it has to be set first (with :set or with --backupfile), if backupfile exists, it raises a question, same if this true at the initialization :set options           (set options for current buffer --ftype=[string] set filetype
+                          but it has to be set first (with :set or with --backupfile), if backupfile exists, it raises a question, same if this is true at the initialization :set options           (set options for current buffer --ftype=[string] set filetype